How to Get Rid of Mice in a Nutshell:

 What Should I Do If a Mouse Has Moved In?

 You should start by blocking up the source of their entry.
 This way you can ensure that no more will get in, and then you can start to tackle the ones already inside.
 Check for cracks or openings in the foundations on the outside of the house.
 Check where pipes or cables enter or leave the house to see if there are any openings between the pipes or cables and the wall.

 You need to check the tiniest of spaces.
 Don’t leave any space, no matter how small, to chance.
 Go around your house checking carefully, and eliminate all spaces and openings from the foundations to the top of the roof, and block them all up securely.
 It’s also a good idea to make sure your doors are closed every time they are opened.
 Door springs and door closers have to be in working order to keep mice out.
 This is particularly true if you have children.
 You should also check pet doors to make sure they close securely behind your pet.

-Natural methods for deterring mice from entering apartments or houses include, soaking balls of cotton wool in mint and peppermint oil and leaving them in places where the mice are active and getting a cat or using an ultrasonic rodent repeller (this link goes to an article talking about repelling squirrels, but it is the same concept as for mice because they are both rodents).
+Natural methods for deterring mice from entering apartments or houses include, soaking balls of cotton wool in mint and peppermint oil and leaving them in places where the mice are active, getting a cat or using an ultrasonic rodent repeller (this link goes to an article talking about repelling squirrels, but it is the same concept as for mice because they are both rodents).

 When you are satisfied that no mouse can either get in or out of the house, it’s time to set some traps.
-You need to decide what pest control products to use, do you use traditional snap traps, electronic traps, or humane traps.
+You need to decide what pest control products to use, do you use traditional mouse snap traps, electronic traps, or humane traps.
 You can also use glue traps or spread mouse poison.
 There are pros and cons for each.

 Glue traps, trap the animal on a strip of glue.
 It stays alive, but you need to kill it once you find it, and then dispose of it.

 Poison is, of course, dangerous to use, especially if you have household pets or children.
 This is why you only use them in conjunction with a mouse bait station.